luxzg/WSL2-fixes/networkingMode=bridged.md

 	- On the right select Virtual Switch Manager
 	- Inside manager select "New virtual network switch"
 	- On the right select "External"
-	- Then click Create Virtual Switch
+	- Then click "Create Virtual Switch"
 	- Under "Name:" enter distinctive name, eg "WSL_external"
-	- Make sure to select exact physical adapter (WiFi, LAN, etc) and since this is most likely your only adapter, have checkbox checked under "Allow management operating system to share this network adapter"
+	- Make sure to select exact physical adapter (WiFi, LAN, etc.) and since this is most likely your only adapter, have checkbox checked under "Allow management operating system to share this network adapter"
 	- Apply, Yes, OK

-This can also be done in PowerShell but I figure GUI is more user friendly, see links at the bottom for reference article with pictures
+This can also be done in PowerShell but I figure GUI is more user friendly, see links at the bottom for reference article with pictures.

 # Create WSL configuration file with correct settings